 Federal Unemployment Insurance is a safety net designed to assist workers who are unemployed through no fault of their own.
 Federal Unemployment Insurance is run by your local state government but is funded by federal and state taxes which are paid by employers.

 How to Qualify for Unemployment Benefits

-Each state is has its own requirements regarding unemployment benefits eligibility, so be sure to check with the state in which you are filing.
-In general the following rules will apply:
+Each state has its own requirements regarding unemployment benefits eligibility, so be sure to check with the state in which you are filing.
+In general, the following rules will apply:

 Must be physically able to work.
 You must be physically able to work, available for work, and actively seeking suitable work.
 Suitable work is generally considered employment in an occupation in line with your prior training, education, and experience.
 Work may not be considered suitable if the wages, hours, or working conditions are not as favorable as most jobs in your occupation in the local labor market or if you are not physically able to perform the work.